superbderrick/CommitPic/README.md

 # CommitPic
-CommitPic is a photo application to share development records easily and freely.
+CommitPic is a photo application to share development records easily and freely.-- Oauth2Swift